 Figure 7 compares students' pre- and post-course learning about specific topics set out in the course learning objectives.
-By assigning numeric values 1 through 5 to each of the values on a 5-point Likert scale (no nothing about, heard of, have some understanding, have good understanding, have excellent understanding), multiplying the number of responses for each scale item by its corresponding numeric value and adding the results, we obtain a numeric value representing the overall understanding level for each topic.
+Each "before" value comes from the pre-course survey, and each "after" value comes from the corresponding question in the post-course survey.
+By assigning numeric values 1 through 5 to each of the values on a 5point Likert scale (no nothing about, heard of, have some understanding, have aood understanding, have excellent understanding), multiplying the number of responses for each scale item by its corresponding numeric value and adding the results, we obtain a numeric value representing the overall understanding level for each topic across all sections.

-Figure 7.
-Pre- and post-course familiarity with important concepts.
+Figure 7: Pre- and post-course familiarity with important concepts.